WHAT'S GOING AROUND?

 The experts at Child Mind Institute remind us "Research shows that even very young children are aware of racial differences and children can learn harmful lessons about race when it's not discussed openly."
 By ages 2-4, children can internalize racial bias.
 Be part of the solution and teach tolerance, acceptance and love for ALL people, it's never too early.
 If you are white, acknowledge your own privilege and help your children understand that those who are not, do not have the same chances and are not treated equally in our society simply because of their race.

 If you are looking for some good books to begin or continue the conversation with your children, we encourage you to check out these resources to explore age-appropriate written works that support conversations on race, racism and resistance.

 We applaud and endorse the efforts of organizations such as Embrace Race whose mission is powerful: "Let’s Raise a Generation of Children Who Are Thoughtful, Informed, and Brave About Race."

-MASKS ARE REQUIRED AT MCP FOR ALL VISITORS 2 YEARS AND OLDER.
+MASKS ARE REQUIRED AT MCP FOR ALL SICK PATIENTS (2 YEARS AND OLDER) AND THEIR CAREGIVERS.

-We will continue to follow CDC and Michigan guidelines regarding wearing masks in healthcare facilities regardless of immunization status.
-We need to protect our patients who are vulnerable and unable to receive the COVID 19 vaccine.
+We will continue to protect our patients and families who are vulnerable.
 We appreciate your help in providing a safe environment for our patients, their families and our staff.
 For more information, please refer to the current Michigan/CDC guidance linked here.